bitquery/graphql-docs/docs/Schema/cardano/overview.md

 Bitquery API offers access to indexed data from the Cardano blockchain.

-to fetch data from Algorand blockchain, you need to provide the `network` argument with the value `algorand`as shown below:
+to fetch data from Algorand blockchain, you need to provide the `network` argument with the value `cardano`as shown below:

 ```
 {